 These leads are sold from anywhere from £5 to £50 per lead.

-They will usually fall in one of these categories:
+They will usually fall into one of these categories:

 - Raw lead (just basic details like, name, address, telephone no, mortgage outstanding, reason for selling)

 - Contacted lead (as above, but a phone call or email has been sent to the seller to confirm the details are correct and the seller has responded)

 - Qualified lead (the seller has been called and semi-negotiated, they have been given example offers to see what they might accept)

 - Aged lead (a lead that is old – possibly 6 months+, didn’t accept the original offer, but who’s situation may have now changed)

 Aged leads are very hard to convert and due to their age are often not contactable so these are the lowest quality and sell for the least.

 Qualified leads are hotter, more information has been gathered, and these sell for a premium.